Interstate 375 (Florida): Route description

 I-375 begins at an interchange with I-275 (exit 23), heading east toward downtown St. Petersburg, with interchanges with 8th Street North/9th Street North, before ending at 4th Avenue North west of 4th Street North.
-Westbound I-375 begins with a split of 5th Avenue North west of 4th Street North with no exits until reaching I-275.
+Westbound I-375 begins with a split of 5th Avenue North west of 4th Street North, with no exits until reaching I-275.
 Along with its sister highway I-175, I-375 lacks exit numbers.

 History

 Original aspirations

 I-375 was originally planned as a much longer state highway, extending west of I-275 and following a CSX rail line toward a proposed toll road near Clearwater.
 When I-75 was relocated in the late 1970s–early 1980s, 5 mi of additional Interstate became available, thus the St. Petersburg feeder sections of I-375 and the neighboring I-175 were upgraded to Interstate status.
 However, the Interstate Highway standards at the time would not allow the I-375 extension to receive federal Interstate Highway funding, leaving only the section east of I-275 built to freeway standards.
 The planned freeway extension of I-375 was canceled by officials at the Florida Department of Transportation (FDOT) in the mid-1970s.
 The cancelation of the rest of I-375 eventually resulted in US Highway 19 (US 19) between SR 694 (Gandy Boulevard) and the Pinellas–Pasco county line being upgraded to freeway standards.

-A ramp stub at the I-375 interchange was originally planned to be a connection to 20th Street North was.
-However, the 20th Street North and 5th Avenue North intersection was already convoluted prior to I-275's construction and FDOT decided not to build the connection as a result.
+A ramp stub at the I-375 interchange was originally planned to be a connection to 20th Street North.
+The intersection at 20th Street North and 5th Avenue North was already convoluted before I-275's construction, and FDOT decided not to build the connection.